stollander33/docs/docs/users/user_guide.md

 ## Known issues post-upgrade

+### PostgreSQL fails to start in RAPyDo 0.6.7

-1. RAPyDo 0.6.7 upgraded the PostgreSQL version from 10.7 to 11.4.
+RAPyDo 0.6.7 upgraded the PostgreSQL version from 10.7 to 11.4.
 Databases created with psq10 are not compatible with psq11 and your container will fail to start with the following error:

   > FATAL:  database files are incompatible with server
   >